Tikhon Khrennikov: General Secretary of the Union of Soviet Composers

 Khrennikov did not prevent Prokofiev's first wife, Lina Codina, from being charged as a "spy" following her arrest by the NKVD on 20 February 1948.
 As head of the Composers' Union, Khrennikov made no attempt to have the sentence against Lina Prokofieva quashed or reduced.
 The Composers' Union did not help Prokofiev's sons, who were compulsorily evicted from their apartment.
 After Codina returned from the Gulag, the Union of Soviet Composers did nothing to improve the extremely bad living conditions of her family; it was the prominent singers Irina Arkhipova and Zurab Sotkilava who protected Prokofiev's first family.
 Afterwards, the family was exposed to regular official humiliations.
-According to Prokofiev's first son, Sviatoslav, the Union refused Codina permission to go to Paris, even though she had been personally invited by the French culture minister to the opening of Prokofiev's memorial board.
-Instead, Khrennikov took part at that ceremony with his whole family.
+According to Prokofiev's first son, Sviatoslav, the Union refused Codina permission to go to Paris, even though she had been personally invited by the French culture minister to the opening of Prokofiev's memorial plaque.
+Instead, Khrennikov took part in that ceremony with his whole family.
 The Union also refused Lina Prokofieva permission to go to the opening of the Sydney Opera House.
 At the same time, Sviatoslav Prokofiev noted the typical logic of the Soviet functionary: sometimes Khrennikov could help if it was not dangerous for his own position and career.

 The ideological campaigns of 1948–49 against musical formalism were directly connected with the offensive against "rootless cosmopolitans," which formed a part of the state anti-Semitism in the Soviet Union that flourished after the Second World War.
 The leadership of the Union of Soviet Composers branded certain composers as "Zionist aggressors" or "agents of world imperialism", and made accusations of "ideologically vicious" and "hostile" phenomena in Soviet musical culture.
 An accusation of Zionism was often used as a weapon against people of different nationalities, faiths and opinions, such as Nikolai Roslavets.
 "Struggle against formalists" was pursued in other countries too.
 According to György Ligeti, after Khrennikov's official visit to Budapest in 1948, The Miraculous Mandarin by Béla Bartók was removed from the repertoire and paintings by French impressionists and others were removed from display in museums.

 Khrennikov and other functionaries of the Union of Soviet Composers constantly attacked the heritage of the Russian avant-garde as well as its researchers.
 For example, the East German musicologist Detlef Gojowy (1934–2008) was persecuted because of his promotion in the West of modern Soviet music of the 1920s.
 Gojowy was proclaimed to be an "anti-Soviet writer" - until 1989 he was forbidden to visit the Soviet Union and some of his publications that he sent to Soviet colleagues were intercepted by customs.
 At the same time, Soviet musicologists engaged in developing a Russian avant-garde tradition were officially prohibited from going abroad.
 Once again, Nicolai Roslavets was an example.

 Khrennikov was a Member of Central Committee of the Communist Party of the Soviet Union from the 1950s on.
 From 1962, he was a representative in the Supreme Soviet of the USSR.